jenishVadodaria/Sales-Data-App/README.md

 This project will consist of three main parts:

 - A User Portal built using React
-- An Admin Portal also built using React
+- An Admin Portal also built using Refine-React
 - Backend Services built using NestJS

 The portals will be responsible for displaying data to the users and admin respectively, while the backend will manage the business logic and data storage.